tech-andgar/overleaf-toolkit/doc/custom-texlive-packages.md

 ### Install a Set of Essential Packages

 If you frequently need the same set of packages, you can use the `install-essential-packages` script.
 This script installs a predefined list of packages (`titlesec`, `enumitem`, `fontawesome5`).
+It first checks if each package is already installed and accessible to LaTeX using `kpsewhich` before attempting installation.

 To use the script, run the following command:
 ```bash